PhD thesis submission

 Have you thought of publishing your data?

 You may also wish to publish your thesis data.
 This is not required by Wageningen University & Research, but it is required by some funders and journals.
 The Library can help you with publishing your datasets so that you can refer to the data in your thesis.
-More information on long-term data storage is available at the Data Management Support.
+More information on this webpage.

 Should you have any questions, do not hesitate to contact us at email@example.com.